Let’s Talk about Moon Knight Episode 1-3

 An Uncomfortable Scene

 Gaspard Ulliel, the actor in this scene, died in real life earlier in 2022.
-That makes the whole sequence uncomfortable to watch.
+That makes the whole sequence in Moon Knight episode 1-3 uncomfortable to watch.
 Anton will obviously die here.
 The only question is whether Marc Spector or Arthur Harrow kills him.

 A hidden inscription on a mummy hints at Ammit’s location.
 However, Spector obviously cannot decipher it, while Steven refuses to help at first.
 Eventually, the two reach an accord, only for Anton’s bodyguard to take offense, followed by Harrow’s poorly timed arrival.